-- (A) An employee who is discharged shall be paid for all accumulated annual leave on the date of the employee's termination, or as soon thereafter as final time records can be received and processed by the LS-NYC fiscal department. - (B) An employee who resigns may receive payment for all accumulated annual leave on the date of the employee's termination if a request for such a payment is made to the LS-NYC fiscal department at least two (2) weeks prior to termination. - (C) Notwithstanding the above: - 1.
+- (A) An employee who is discharged shall be paid for all accumulated annual leave on the date of the employee's termination, or as soon thereafter as final time records can be received and processed by the LSNYC fiscal department. - (B) An employee who resigns may receive payment for all accumulated annual leave on the date of the employee's termination if a request for such a payment is made to the LSNYC fiscal department at least two (2) weeks prior to termination. - (C) Notwithstanding the above: - 1.
 No employee will be paid for more than forty (40) accumulated annual leave days during the period beginning one (1) month prior to resignation and continuing subsequent thereto.
 All days above forty (40) will be forfeited. - 2.
 No employee will be paid for more than forty (40) accumulated annual leave days upon termination, other than resignation.
-All days above forty (40) will be forfeited. - 3.
-No person employed for less than three (3) months shall be paid for any accumulated annual leave days (any days borrowed during this initial period shall be recouped from the last payroll check). - (D) A payment for an appropriate number of accumulated annual leave days will be made to an employee on the day prior to the start of a vacation period of at least one (1) week, if the employee makes a request for such payment to LS-NYC fiscal department at least two (2) weeks before the vacation date is to start, except to the degree if any that the employee's entitlement to the days and pay in question cannot be determined through normal means, due to a failure by the employee to submit time records.
-The maximum number of days to be paid under this provision is twenty (20) days. - (E) Accumulated Sick Leave upon termination of long-term employment After 20 years of services, and upon termination of employment for any reason, an employee shall be paid the equivalent of one day of pay for each 5 days of sick leave accrued after the date of the signing of this agreement.
-Sick days accrued by affected employees prior to that date shall be credited at the rate of one day for each 20 days of accrued sick leave.
-The maximum to be paid under this provision is 45 days.
-Sick time taken shall be on a first in first out basis. - (F) Upon two (2) weeks prior request, checks prepared pursuant to this § 6.3(E) will be prepared, where permissible by law, to preserve a tax with-holding percentage consistent with the percentage applicable to the employee's regular pay check - (G) Vacation Leave to Estate Upon death of employee, the Employer shall pay administrator or executor of employee's estate the value of the all accrued vacation leave to which the employee would have been entitled, subject to the 40-day limitation.
+All days above forty (40) will be forfeited.

+- 3. No person employed for less than three (3) months shall be paid for any accumulated annual leave days (any days borrowed during this initial period shall be recouped from the last payroll check). - (D) A payment for an appropriate number of accumulated annual leave days will be made to an employee on the day prior to the start of a vacation period of at least one (1) week, if the employee makes a request for such payment to LSNYC fiscal department at least two (2) weeks before the vacation date is to start, except to the degree if any that the employee's entitlement to the days and pay in question cannot be determined through normal means, due to a failure by the employee to submit time records.
+The maximum number of days to be paid under this provision is twenty (20) days. - (E) Accumulated Sick Leave upon Termination of Long-Term Employment After twenty (20) years of services, and upon termination of employment for any reason, an employee shall be paid the equivalent of one day of pay for each five (5) days of sick leave accrued after the date of the signing of this agreement.
+Sick days accrued by affected employees prior to that date shall be credited at the rate of one (1) day for each twenty (20) days of accrued sick leave.
+The maximum to be paid under this provision is forty-five (45) days.
+Sick time taken shall be on a first-in-first-out basis. - (F) Upon two (2) weeks prior request, checks prepared pursuant to this § 6.3(E) will be prepared, where permissible by law, to preserve a tax with-holding percentage consistent with the percentage applicable to the employee's regular pay check.